 Electronic chart display and information system

-The International Maritime Organization (IMO) changed chart carriage requirements for certain kinds of ships on international voyages on 1 July 2012.
-These changes mean that ships can now carry ECDIS and electronic navigational charts (ENCs) to meet the chart carriage requirement of Regulation V/19.2.10 of the International Convention on the Safety of Life at Sea (SOLAS).
+Many ships now carry ECDIS and electronic navigational charts (ENCs) to meet the chart carriage requirement of Regulation V/19.2.10 of the International Convention on the Safety of Life at Sea (SOLAS).

 Ships calling at Australian ports

-AMSA Marine Notice on Electronic Chart Display and Information Systems [link to new marine notice] offers guidance on ECDIS for ships calling at Australian ports and draws attention to the latest IMO Guidance on the use of ECDIS.
+AMSA Marine Notice on Electronic Chart Display and Information Systems [link to new marine notice] offers guidance on ECDIS for ships calling at Australian ports.
+It draws attention to the latest IMO guidance on the use of ECDIS.
 More detail can be found in IMO’s ECDIS – Guidance for Good Practice (MSC.1/Circ.1503/Rev.1).